Hydrogen bond: Hydrogen bonds in polymers

-Hydrogen bonding plays an important role in determining the three-dimensional structures and the properties adopted by many synthetic and natural proteins.
-Compared to the C\sC, C\sO, and C\sN bonds that comprise most polymers, hydrogen bonds are far weaker, perhaps 5%.
+Hydrogen bonding plays an important role in determining the three-dimensional structures and the properties adopted by many proteins.
+Compared to the C\sC, C\sO, and C\sN bonds that comprise most polymers, hydrogen bonds are far weaker, perhaps 5% as strong.
 Thus, hydrogen bonds can be broken by chemical or mechanical means while retaining the basic structure of the polymer backbone.
 This hierarchy of bond strengths (covalent bonds being stronger than hydrogen-bonds being stronger than van der Waals forces) is relevant in the properties of many materials.

 DNA

 In these macromolecules, bonding between parts of the same macromolecule cause it to fold into a specific shape, which helps determine the molecule's physiological or biochemical role.
 For example, the double helical structure of DNA is due largely to hydrogen bonding between its base pairs (as well as pi stacking interactions), which link one complementary strand to the other and enable replication.